 Your character regains all spent Willpower when they successfully create or assist in a joyous occasion that comes to a peaceful conclusion.

 Possessed by: Rave organizers, celebrant sin-eaters.

-A charitable character shares what he has - whether it's time, money, or possessions - for the sheer joy of giving.
-He might hope for some good will in return, but the act of giving is its own reward and payment can't provide the same satisfaction.
+A charitable character shares what he has - whether it's time, money, or possessions - for the sheer joy of giving and to improve the lives of others.
+He might hope for some good will in return but doesn't expect or depend on it; the act of giving is its own reward and payment can't provide the same satisfaction.
 By lifting others up, a good Samaritan feels as though he is improving the entire world, one person at a time.